tony-aw/tinycodet/README.md

   to import package `A`, and then overwrite it with package `B`.

 So there are several cases where it is perhaps desirable to load multiple packages under the same alias.
-And in fact R’s inability to load multiple packages under a single alias is one of the reasons to prefer attaching packages over using a package alias.

 And that is where `tinyoperator`’s `import_as()` function comes in.
 It loads an R package under an alias, and also loads any specified